Unsupported Browser Detected

 Elwha River Dam Removals

 The Elwha River, once renowned for its robust salmon runs, experienced significant ecological degradation following the construction of the two dams in the early 20th century.
-These structures impeded fish migration, altered hydrological regimes, and trapped sediment, leading to a precipitous decline in salmon populations.
+These structures impeded fish migration, altered hydrological regimes, and trapped wood and sediment, leading to a precipitous decline in salmon populations.
 Decades of advocacy culminated in the Elwha River Ecosystem and Fisheries Restoration Act of 1992, enabling dam removal, which occurred in phases from 2011 to 2014.

 Adaptive Management Framework